MRCIEU/metaboprep/README.md

 5. We have seen that the generation of the PDF report "Project_Data_Report.pdf" fail on HPC clusters.
 If you experience this you can generate your PDF report on a local machine as follows.
 	1. move to your newly generated MetaboQC project directory.
 		* it will take the form of "../MetaboQC_release_TODAYSDATE/"
-	2. You should find a an R data object called "ReportData.Rdata".
+	2. You should find an R data object called "ReportData.Rdata".
 Save a copy locally.
 	3. Open an R session
 	4. produce report with